Otranto Plantation - Hanahan Berkeley County South Carolina SC

 Dr. Alexander Garden lived the remainder of his life in England.
 He died on April 15, 1791 of tuberculosis.

 • 1785 – Alexander Garden sold a small piece of the property.
 In the deed the name Otranto is used to describe the plantation.
 This is the first time the name appeared in writing.
-The plantation was named such after the gothic novel The Castle of Otranto by Horace Walpole (National Register, p.
+The plantation was named such after the gothic novel The Castle of Otranto by Horace Walpole (2, p.
 7).

-• ? – Philip Porcher owned Otranto and changed the name to Goslington (Irving, p.
-16).
+• 1851 – Philip Porcher became owner of Otranto and changed the name to Goslington (9, p.
+176).

-• 1960s – Otranto Plantation was used as a hunting club.
-The name Goslington never stuck and the plantation was once again referred to as Otranto (Irving, p.
+• 1960s – Otranto Plantation was used as a hunting club (6, p.
 16).

 • 1970s – The plantation lands were facing development into a subdivision.
-The Garden Club of Otranto placed a historical plaque near the plantation house commemorating the history of the plantation (Neuffer, bk.
+The Garden Club of Otranto placed a historical plaque near the plantation house commemorating the history of the plantation (7, bk.
 3, vol. 22, p.
 6).

 Land

-• Number of acres – 1,780 in 1678
+• Number of acres – 1,780 in 1678; 1,689 in 1758

 • Primary crop – Indigo